AstrodreamerStudiosLTD/ABOTesting/README.md

 We are aware that puzzle fatigue can set in pretty quickly while doing these tests so please feel free to go into the main demo area and re-test that whenever you like!

 ## Download Instructions
-- Click the green Clone button at the top of this repository and choose "Download Zip"
+- Go to the releases tab in the right hand pane of this repository
+- Download the latest release (0.6.7.3e)
 - Unzip the game onto your personal account drive, issues arise when the game is run on the local machine's hard drive

 ## Links